Device Functions

 Virtual Drive 2048

-The drive array supports multiple native data types, as determined by the underlying AeroScript feature.
-You can specify which feature to read and write data to the drive array as through the DriveArrayType AeroScript enumeration.
+The drive array supports many built-in data types, as determined by the underlying AeroScript feature.
+You can use the DriveArrayType AeroScript enumeration to specify the feature from which to read and write data to the drive array.

 The size of each item that you retrieve depends on the DriveArrayType.
 The table that follows shows the size in bytes for each item.